35 Software Development Statistics: Key Insights and Trends for 2026

 AI Pair Programming Is Speeding Up Software Delivery

 AI-powered coding tools are becoming standard in modern development workflows.
-Surveys found that 92% of US-based developers now use AI coding assistants both at work and on personal projects.
+Roughly 84% of developers now use or plan to use AI coding tools as part of their development workflow.

 The rise of “vibe coding” — a development style where engineers use AI to generate code from high-level prompts — also contributes to faster product delivery and smaller engineering teams.